moomoomoo309/pokemon-drinking-game/README.md

 6. Press the `w` key to move the current player the "rolled" number of spaces.
 7. Follow the instructions on the tile.
 8. Press the `d` key or the `>` button in the control bar to switch to the next character.
+9. Press the `space` key or click the "Next Turn" button to switch to the next player's turn.
-9. Repeat steps 5 - 8 until everyone is drunk or someone wins.
+10. Repeat steps 5 - 9 until everyone is drunk or someone wins.

-##Keyboard shortcuts:
+## Keyboard shortcuts:

 	e = roll a D6
 	w = move spaces rolled